BasileTrujillo/devops-toolbox/README.md

         "plugin": "sls",                // [Required] Plugin Name
         "slsFunction": "deploy",        // [Required] Serverless function to call (related to the SLS CLI API Reference)

-        "blocking": true,               // Whether the execution is blocking or not "quiet": false,                 // If set to true, the --verbose flag will not be used "stage": null,                  // The stage in your service that you want to deploy to "region": null,                 // The region in that stage that you want to deploy to "removeDevDependencies": true,  // Auto remove NPM Dev Dependencies before running the SLS function "restoreDevDependencies": false,// Auto restore NPM Dev Dependencies after running the SLS function "resolveSymlinks": [],          // Resolve symlinks by copying true files as replacement before running the SLS function
+        "quiet": false,                 // If set to true, the --verbose flag will not be used "stage": null,                  // The stage in your service that you want to deploy to "region": null,                 // The region in that stage that you want to deploy to "removeDevDependencies": true,  // Auto remove NPM Dev Dependencies before running the SLS function "restoreDevDependencies": false,// Auto restore NPM Dev Dependencies after running the SLS function "resolveSymlinks": [],          // Resolve symlinks by copying true files as replacement before running the SLS function
-        "restoreSymlinks": true,        // Restore symlinks after running the SLS function "customArgs": []                // Custom list of argument (one argument per row) }
+        "restoreSymlinks": true,        // Restore symlinks after running the SLS function (only if resolveSymlinks is not empty)
+        "customArgs": []                // Custom list of argument (one argument per row) }
     ]